Finnair Oyj – Annual report – 31 December 2021

 At the commencement date of a lease, Finnair recognises both a right-of-use asset and a lease liability.

 The lease liability is the present value of future lease payments.
-At Finnair, lease payments for aircraft leases contain typically payments that depend on interest rates and indices, that are included in the measurement of the lease payments included in the measurement of the lease liability, using the interest or index rate at the commencement date of the lease.
+At Finnair, lease payments for aircraft leases typically contain typically payments that depend on interest rates and indices, that are included in the measurement of the lease payments included in the measurement of the lease liability, using the interest or index rate at the commencement date of the lease.

 The right-of-use asset is measured at cost, comprising